Where there’s fire, there’s smoke.

 Because they are at the core of the energy production process, mitochondria are responsible for 90 – 95% of the free radicals in our cells and as a result, are 10 times more exposed to free radicals than any other part of the cell.
 Mitochondria work hard to neutralize free radicals and keep them confined within, preventing them from escaping into the cell and creating problems.
 But over time, because of the constant free radical exposure, mitochondria start to suffer wear and tear.

-Damage inflicted on mitochondria can be enough to kill them, but usually, does enough to disrupt their normal function.
-If the mitochondrial membrane is injured, it is less effective at containing free radicals, meaning that some may leak into the cell.
+Damage inflicted on mitochondria can be enough to kill them, but usually, only does enough to disrupt their normal function.
+If the mitochondrial membrane is disrupted, it is less effective at containing free radicals, meaning that some may leak into the cell.
 Free radicals left unchecked can inflict severe damage on whatever cellular component they encounter – like the fat molecule, the protein molecule, or the DNA strand we mentioned earlier.
-And to make matters worse, dysfunctional mitochondria send incorrect messages, decrease energy production and produce more free radicals.
+And to make matters worse, impaired mitochondria send incorrect messages, decrease energy production and produce more free radicals.

-Initially, the consequences of mitochondrial dysfunction may be minimal, but because mitochondria can self-replicate; defective mitochondria end up making even more defective mitochondria.
+Initially, the consequences of mitochondrial impairment may be minimal, but because mitochondria can self-replicate; defective mitochondria can end up making more defective mitochondria.
 There is an accumulative effect and gradually, symptoms start to become more apparent.
-We don’t notice at first, but over time, we start to have less energy; we don’t recover as quickly from injury or illness; our organs age; and we start to look and feel older.
+We don't notice at first, but over time, we start to have less energy; we don't recover as quickly from injury or illness; our organs age; and we start to look and feel older.

 Reducing the risk of oxidative stress should be a top priority for an effective health strategy.